-In recent years, the Company has mainly hired candidates with "expert" profiles.
-Due to their experience, they are able to meet the technological challenges inherent in the markets it conducts business in.
-Currently, the hiring strategy of the Company is to hire a mix of profiles, with a higher preference for "junior-level" profiles.
+The Company mainly employs candidates with "expert" profiles.
+Due to their experience, they are able to meet the technological challenges inherent in the markets in which the Company conducts its business.
+However, the hiring strategy of the Company is to hire a mix of profiles, with a higher preference for "junior-level" profiles concerning generally versatile or multi-purpose positions.
 Apprenticeships and mandatory long-term engineering post-graduate residencies are also a preferred source of recruitment for the Company.

-The Group hired 69 persons in 2014, of which 30 in the France zone.
-These figures include the integration of 12 new employees following the April 2014 takeover of Metaforic.
-Of all the employees who joined the Group in 2014, 90% of them were recruited with permanent "open term" employment contracts (contrat à durée indéterminée, or "CDI").
-4 employees were recruited with temporary "closed term" employment contracts (contrat à durée déterminée, or "CDD") and 3 others work under apprenticeship contracts.
+The Group hired 19 persons in 2015, of which 10 in the France zone.
+Of all the employees who joined the Group in 2015, 84% of them were recruited with permanent "open term" employment contracts (contrat à durée indéterminée, or "CDI").
+3 employees were recruited with temporary "closed term" employment contracts (contrat à durée déterminée, or "CDD").